-During the COVID-19 Public Health Emergency, the federal government and many state governments have taken steps to make it easier to implement and access telehealth during this national emergency.
+During the COVID-19 Public Health Emergency, the federal government and many state governments have taken steps to make it easier to implement and access telehealth.
 Read about the COVID-19 related policy changes.

 Electronic health records are often targeted by malware and hackers.
 These resources can help you ensure that you’re taking the necessary steps to protect patients’ health information:

-The Health Insurance Portability and Accountability Act of 1996 (HIPAA) ensures that health care professionals protect patients’ personal health information.
-When we’re not in a public health emergency, all of the telehealth services you provide need to be in compliance with HIPAA rules.
+The Health Insurance Portability and Accountability Act of 1996 (HIPAA) ensures that health care providers protect patients’ personal health information.
+When we’re not in the COVID-19 Public Health Emergency, all of the telehealth services you provide need to be in compliance with HIPAA rules.

 HIPAA flexibility during the COVID-19 Public Health Emergency

-The HHS Office for Civil Rights (OCR) issued a Notification of Enforcement Discretion to empower covered health care providers to use widely available communications applications without the risk of penalties imposed by OCR for violations of Health Insurance Portability and Accountability Act of 1996 (HIPAA) rules for the good faith provision of telehealth services.
-For more information, read OCR’s FAQs on Telehealth and HIPAA or visit OCR’s webpage on HIPAA, Civil Rights, and COVID-19.
+The U.S. Department of Health and Human Services Office for Civil Rights issued a Notification of Enforcement Discretion to empower covered health care providers to use widely available communications applications without the risk of penalties imposed by the U.S. Department of Health and Human Services Office for Civil Rights for violations of HIPAA rules for the good faith provision of telehealth services.
+For more information, read FAQs on Telehealth and HIPAA during the COVID-19 nationwide public health emergency (PDF) or visit HIPAA and COVID-19.

 While specific informed consent laws vary by state, these common sense actions are always a good idea: